-From CS 2510 at least, you know that every Java class requires a constructor, the method invoked when the new operator is used to create an instance of the class.
+From 213 at least, you know that every Java class requires a constructor, the method invoked when the new operator is used to create an instance of the class.
 The Java constructor for the Drawing class is simple:

 '''

-private Drawing (boolean i, Line f, Drawing r) {
+private Drawing (Line f, Drawing r, boolean e) {

-this.isempty = i;
+first = f;

-this.first = f;
+rest = r;

-this.rest = r;
+emptyFlag = f;

 }

 '''

 The only thing the constructor does is initialize the fields.
-That's what a constructor will always do:
+That's always what a constructor will do: